-- Look for any proprietary data formats in use, and assess how this data is positioned within the new infrastructure.
-Data might be compatible, or require transformation.
+- Look for any proprietary data formats in use and assess how this data is positioned within the new infrastructure.
+Data might be compatible or require transformation.
 Some data might need to be re-entered manually.

 - Be prepared for simultaneous operations of old and new software, as is the case for any non-trivial migration.
 You can decide whether some data needs to be duplicated, temporarily synchronised or dropped (and archived).

 - Investigate the use of ready migration tools from vendors that you trust.
 There are many excellent software packages available which can speed up migration.
-However, you must be careful not to introduce any obstacles for migrating other software or data in a way that will defeat the purpose of the migration.
+However, you must be careful not to introduce any obstacles to migrating other software or data in a way that will defeat the purpose of the migration.

 - Gather any existing documentation (technical and functional) on your old software, and write down any changes that are expected to happen or need to be made available alongside the new software.
-It is often the case that software is not properly documented, and you will need to seek a better understanding of it from those already using or maintaining it.
+It is often the case that software is not correctly documented, and you will need to seek a better understanding of it from those already using or maintaining it.